 In the fiscal year ended March 31, 2024, to further strengthen our dialogue with shareholders and investors, we enhanced our end-of-term financial results presentation for the fiscal year ending March 2024.
 In the financial results presentation materials, regarding management mindful of capital costs and the stock price, we included an overview of our current understanding and policies on figures for shareholder capital costs.
 We provided specific initiatives, financial goals, various indicators, and progress status to clearly outline the path towards achieving our objectives.
-Additionally, we newly created presentation materials for new investors and disclosed them during the same period.
+The earnings presentation for the fiscal year ended March 2025 discloses the new policy and progress in response as well as results.
+Additionally, in the fiscal year ended March 2024 we created presentation materials for new investors and have been disclosing them.
 We are continuing to issue annual integrated reports, and we actively engage in dialogue with shareholders and investors using these various communication tools.

-- In response to requests from securities analysts and investors, we held a total of 71 individual meetings during the fiscal year. - Of the above, the president and independent directors of the Company held eight (8) meetings. - In October 2023, we published the Integrated Report 2023. - We had seven (7) meetings with institutional investors for getting the feedback on the Integrated Report.
+- In response to requests from securities analysts and investors, we held a total of 92 individual meetings during the fiscal year (up by 21 from the previous fiscal year). - Of the above, the president and independent directors of the Company held a total of 22 meetings. - In September 2024, we published the Integrated Report 2024.